anshu02gupta/anshu02gupta.github.io/index.md

 By integrating observational techniques with computer simulations, my research is pushing the boundary of observational astronomy.

-I am currently a postdoctoral fellow at the University of New South Wales ([UNSW](https://www.physics.unsw.edu.au/staff/anshu-gupta)), Sydney.
+I am currently a postdoctoral fellow at the University of New South Wales ([UNSW](https://www.physics.unsw.edu.au/staff/anshu-gupta)), Sydney with Prof. Kim-Vy Tran.
 I did my graduate studies (2018) at Australian National University ([ANU](https://anu.edu.au/)), Canberra with Prof. Lisa Kewley and Dr. Tiantian Yuan.
 I grew up in India, where I did a dual bachelors and masters degree in Physics at [Indian Institute of Science Education and Research, Mohali](http://www.iisermohali.ac.in/).